sfgazetteer.com

 Tandang Sora Street, between 3rd, 4th, Folsom and Harrison, is named for the Filipina revolutionary Melchora Aquino, but does not bear her full name; "Tandang Sora" is an epithet referring to her advanced age (84) at the time of the Phillipine Revolution.

-1Following a proposal by poet and founder of City Lights Books Lawrence Ferlinghetti, on January 25, 1988, twelve San Francisco streets or parts of streets were renamed for artists and writers.
-Eleven are listed above; the twelfth, Via Bufano, was named for Beniamino Bufano.
-Ferlinghetti had also proposed renaming Nobles Alley in North Beach for Richard Brautigan, but the residents of Nobles Alley objected.
-Ferlinghetti got his own street, Via Ferlinghetti, in 1994, but, like Bufano, didn't get a place on this list.
+1Following a proposal by poet and founder of City Lights Books Lawrence Ferlinghetti, on January 25, 1988, twelve San Francisco streets or parts of streets were renamed for thirteen artists and writers.
+Ten are listed above.
+Saroyan and Via Bufano were renamed for William Saroyan (oddly omitting his given name, though Lowenstein and many other sources incorrectly name the street in full) and Beniamino Bufano.
+Nobles Alley in North Beach was to be renamed for Richard Brautigan, but the residents of Nobles Alley objected.
+Ferlinghetti got his own street, Via Ferlinghetti, in 1994, but, like Saroyan and Bufano, didn't get a place on this list.

 3These streets are signed (whether by the DPW or not) and appear on some maps, but do not appear in DPW mapping data so may not have the same official status as the other streets listed.
 Most of these names are honorary, meaning that they did not replace the previous names but augmented them, and are not registered with the U.S. Post Office.